lob/lob-php/README.md

 ------------

-Being a simple and flexible wrapper, the Lob.com [documentation](https://www.lob.com/docs) is the best source to read about the API and, if needed, to extend this library.
+Being a simple and flexible wrapper, the Lob.com [documentation](https://www.lob.com/docs) is the best source to read about the API and to extend this library, if needed.